 CRMLS’s development of these data sharing tools, and the It’s My Business campaign, aligns with the purpose of an MLS — to foster and facilitate cooperation and compensation.

-By 2005, virtually everyone was unhappy with the MLS landscape.
-It was both highly fragmented and inefficient.
+By 2005, virtually everyone was unhappy with the fragmented, inefficient MLS landscape.
 Brokers had to join and pay for multiple MLSs that ran incompatible systems with different sets of rules.
 This hobbled their ability to efficiently run their businesses in nearby and contiguous MLS areas.

 calREDD had a positive statewide impact.
 Many existing MLSs began to aggregate their data more aggressively, and vendors in the MLS technology space started to make their software platform-neutral.
 This led to greater consolidation, regionalization, and new levels of data sharing.

 In 2010, it became clear that merging calREDD with the Multi-Regional Multiple Listing Service (MRMLS) in Southern California would be the best way to carry on with the statewide data access initiative.
 When calREDD and MRMLS merged, CRMLS was born.

 It’s important to note that while CRMLS inherited the vision for a statewide MLS, CRMLS was created, and continues to operate, as a separate and independent entity from C.A.R.